mttwchtr/Backend-Development-Notes/README.md

 **npm**
 >  short for Node Package Manager, is two things: first and foremost, it is an online repository for the publishing of open-source Node.js projects; second, it is a command-line utility for interacting with said repository that aids in package installation, version management, and dependency management. - https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/

+**npm install --save-dev**
+npm install --save-dev mocha
+> --save-dev instead of --save; this tells npm to list this package in the development dependencies instead of the runtime dependencies.
+This will reduce the number of dependencies the project has when we deploy live instances of the website. - s4

 **npm install --save**
 npm install --save express
-> If you specify the --save flag, it will update the package.json file - s3
+> If you specify the --save flag, it will update the package.json file - s4

 ### JavaScript > Node > npm > dotenv
 > A common application level tool is dotenv which allows us to load environment variables from a file named .env. - https://codeburst.io/process-env-what-it-is-and-why-when-how-to-use-it-effectively-505d0b2831e7